20 Essential Black-Owned Restaurants in NYC You Need to Try

 Korsha Wilson, food writer and podcast host of A Hungry Society, is an industry expert who tells stories about Black foodways in America.
 When it comes to NYC, she highlights that on top of their outstanding food, many restaurants like Lolo’s Seafood Shack in Harlem and Negril in Park Slope are great representations of the city’s Black culinary landscape.
 “Black cuisine is multifaceted,” says Wilson.
 “Lolo's is presenting Bahamian foods and Negril is Jamaican, with both showing how even within Caribbean cuisine, there's differences and regional specialties.
 The same is true of African-American foodways.”

 As one of the country’s most important epicenters of Black culture, NYC offers no shortage of Black-owned restaurants to choose from.
-The offerings are as diverse as the city’s Black diaspora itself, and we’ve rounded up 15 essential Black-owned restaurants to try across the five boroughs.
-Support them not only during Black History Month but every month of the year, along with all Black-owned small businesses near you.
-And as always, tip generously, mask up, and eat on.
+The offerings are as diverse as the city’s Black diaspora itself, and we’ve rounded up 20 essential Black-owned restaurants to try across the five boroughs.
+Support them every month of the year, along with all Black-owned small businesses near you.

 Experience the Cajun-Creole taste of New Orleans in Staten Island at Bayou Restaurant.
-The menu has everything from a Bubba Gump Shrimp ‘po boy to river boat crab cakes.
+The menu has everything from a French Quarter chicken ‘po boy to river boat crab cakes.
 One of their signature items is seafood jambalaya with shrimp, scallops, clams, mussels, calamari, crawfish tails, and Andouille sausage simmered in Creole tomato sauce, served with arborio rice.
-When it comes to having a Bayou-style drink, the eatery offers a large range of cocktails from colorful daiquiris and mojitos to sangria.
+When it comes to having a Bayou-style drink, the eatery offers a large range of cocktails from Cajun bloody marys and hurricanes to margaritas.

 Founded in 2011, Bunna—which literally translates to coffee in Ethiopian—takes inspiration from its ancestral roots and transports it to Bushwick.
 Not only does coffee play an integral role in the Ethiopian economy, but it also fuels its citizens and is a valuable part of their culture.
-But at Bunna Cafe, vegans and vegetarians also get excited for the spot’s plant-based food offerings with staples like their signature feast that includes seven entrees (choose from gomen, keysir selata sauteed, misir wot, yater kik alicha, and more) with injera served on the side; in addition to menu items like sambusa baklava.
+But at Bunna Cafe, vegans and vegetarians also get excited for the spot’s plant-based food offerings with staples like their signature feast in communal-style dining that includes seven entrees (choose from gomen, keysir selata sauteed, misir wot, yater kik alicha, and more) with injera served on the side; in addition to menu items like sambusa baklava.
 Drink offerings beyond coffee include golden honey wine, Ethopian beers, and their popular layered pureed juice.
-Pre-COVID, Bunna’s communal dining style was a part of the charm of this romantic cafe, but they’ve now shifted to delivery with everything you need arriving in a pizza box.

 Fish & Ting

 Transport yourself from the Bronx to the Islands with Fish N’ Ting restaurant.
 Choose from Carribean classics like curry shrimp, selections of fish made to order served with veggies, or pastas.
 Many rave about the jerk chicken and oxtails that are served over peas and rice, and both meals are known to be flavorful and tender.
-In addition, Fish N’ Ting is now offering specialty cocktails to-go with names like Jackfruit Martini, Poison Ivy, and Firefly—but if you’re looking for something with less of a punch, there’s also their signature carrot juice made daily in house.
+In addition, Fish N’ Ting offers specialty cocktails to-go—but if you’re looking for something with less of a punch, there’s also their signature carrot juice made daily in house.

 Henrica's Restaurant And Lounge